Skip to main content

 A wellness program, particularly one that involves high-intensity training or significant caloric restriction, can be perceived by the body as a threat to survival.
 This triggers a cascade of hormonal and inflammatory responses designed to manage the perceived crisis.
 While these responses are adaptive in the short term, they become damaging when chronically activated.

-The lab tests at this intermediate level are designed to measure the magnitude of this and to assess its impact on your endocrine and metabolic health.
+The lab tests at this intermediate level are designed to measure the magnitude of this stress response and to assess its impact on your endocrine and metabolic health.
 We are looking for the subtle signs of imbalance that precede overt dysfunction.

 Hormonal Responses to Physical and Dietary Stress